 Education & Training

 To become an Occupational Therapist, professionals must obtain a Master’s Degree in occupational therapy and become licensed.
-During an occupational therapy Master’s Degree program, which typically takes 2 to 3 years to complete, learners will take courses on biology, anatomy and physiology.
-To gain admittance into one of these programs, most learners must first obtain a Bachelor’s Degree, there are also some dual-degree programs where learners can earn both a Bachelor’s and Master’s Degree in a combined 5 years.
+During an occupational therapy Master’s Degree program, which typically takes two to three years to complete, learners will take courses on biology, anatomy and physiology.
+To gain admittance into one of these programs, most learners must first obtain a Bachelor’s Degree, there are also some dual-degree programs where learners can earn both a Bachelor’s and Master’s Degree in a combined five years.
 Regardless of the educational path, all occupational therapy Master’s Degree programs involve at least 24 weeks of supervised fieldwork.

 “When I went to school, most OT programs just moved from requiring a Bachelor’s Degree to a Masters degree,” Koscinski explained.
 “Now, an increasing number of practices are requiring that their Occupational Therapists have obtained a Doctoral Degree.
 Many in the field find this controversial but consumers really want the professional to have the advanced education and evidence base.”

 To advance in a career as an Occupational Therapists, these professionals may choose to pursue a number of board and specialty certifications, demonstrating advanced or specialized knowledge in a particular area of occupational therapy (i.e. geriatrics, pediatrics, mental health, etc.).
 They can also choose to pursue their Doctoral Degree if they have not already.